We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 I present to you, the Macaron with Raspberry and Lime Cream!

-This unassuming little dessert is my #1 best gluten free snack at Disney World.
+This unassuming little dessert is my #1 favorite gluten free snack at Disney World.
 Hands down.

 This is a bit of a messy treat to eat so grab a knife and fork, but you won’t be sorry.